Clubhouse: What’s in it for B2B brands?

 • PTR: Acronym for “Pull to Refresh” (refreshing the page to see new suggestions and update the room)

-• Waitlist: You can sign-up for the waitlist and wait for a friend to “waive” you in!
+• Waitlist: You can sign up for the waitlist and wait for a friend to “waive” you!

-• Town Hall: happening once a week on Sunday @5pm GNT, inside of this room you will find the founders of the Clubhouse App.
-Here they take questions and share updates that are soon to be released.
+• Town Hall: This event occurs once a week on Sunday at 5 p.m.
+GNT.
+Inside this room, you will find the founders of the Clubhouse App.
+Here, they take questions and share updates that are soon to be released.

 • Resetting the Room“: the art of re-introducing the speakers and topic for anyone joining the room midway through and keeping the conversation focused.
 As a best practice, it’s suggested to “reset the room” about 10 – 12 minutes after the start and then again every 30 minutes to an hour.